gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 ```

 ### TODO
 1. Discuss `MaxUnavailable` and `MaxSurge` handling.
-SHould this be copied or distributed ?
+Should this be copied or distributed ?
 2. Do we need further `NodeGroup` sizing strategies ?